simrankaur7575/missing_values-101703547-simran_kaur/README.md

-This package is for removing missing values from the dataset.
+This package is for handling missing values from the dataset.